 A gleeful celebration of greek myth with excellent large cast expansion and parts for all abilities.
 Circus elements are optional and are suggested for each myth.
 Start here to introduce your students not only to greek myths but unique characters that are well within their wheelhouse.

 Rainbows vs Bunnies: Annihilation

 Aaron is failing history.
-Worse than than he’s been draw into the epic battle between rainbows and bunnies.
+Worse than that he’s been drawn into the epic battle between rainbows and bunnies.
 For centuries rainbows and bunnies have been locked into a bitter rivalry to make people happy.
 Easy to stage and costume so all your beginning actors have to focus on is the characters.
 Yes your students can play rainbows….
 And bunnies.

 ths phne 2.0: the next generation

 Vignette plays are perfect for beginning actors.
 These plays are compiled of short scenes on a theme, so everyone can get their scene just right.
 What’s the theme?
 Communication has come a long way, baby.
 Are you 21st century savvy?

 We Open Tomorrow Night?! is a scripted talent show where you are the stars.
 Each production can insert their own acts (dance, comedy, singing – the choice is yours) for an hilarious and entertaining evening for all.
 This type of script makes for a great transition to scripted stage work for beginning actors.

 Much Ado About High School

 Don’t just introduce your students to acting, throw in some Shakespeare too!
 What if Much Ado About Nothing took place at a high school dance?
 Mayhem ensues at Much Ado High School.
 Student Council president Don Pedro schemes to set up new student Claudio with Hero.
 Hero schemes to set up Beatrice with Benedick.
 And Don John schemes to mess up everything!
 An enjoyable introduction to this Shakespearean tale with lightning-fast pace, hilarious characters, and witty dialogue.